 Who visits your website?

-This part of analytics answers what is the geographical location of your audience, which browser did the user use to visit your site and many other important information such as: screen resolution, JavaScript support, Flash support, language and more.
+This part of analytics shows the geographical location of your audience, which browser the user used to visit your site, and other important information such as screen resolution, JavaScript support, Flash support, language, and more.

 This data is extremely useful, and it can help in numerous ways.
-When getting a custom design, you can use the user data to make sure that your site will be compatible with your audience.
+When creating a custom website design, you can use the user data to make sure that your site will be compatible with your audience.

-If most of your users don’t have Flash support, then you should avoid adding flash element in your site.
+If most of your users don’t have Flash support, then you should avoid adding the Flash element to your site.
 If most of your users are on 1280 screen resolutions, then make sure that your design is compatible with that resolution or smaller.

 What do people do when they are on your website?

-By using this information, you can decrease the bounce rate and increase your pageviews.
+Using this information can decrease the bounce rate and increase your pageviews.

 When do people visit your website?

-By looking at the hottest hours in the day for your site, you can pick the time when you publish your post.
-If that time zone is not compatible with yours, then you can schedule your post to meet that hour.
+By looking at the hottest hours in the day for your site, you can pick the best time to publish your post.
+If that time zone is not compatible with yours, then you can schedule your post for that hour.

 How do people find your website?

 It also shows you what percentage of your visitors came from each of these sources.
-Google analytics gives you the breakdown of each of these categories.
-If it is the search engine category, then it shows you which search engine got you the most traffic, Google, Yahoo, Bing etc.
+Google Analytics gives you a breakdown of each of these categories.
+If it is the search engine category, then it shows you which search engine got you the most traffic, like Google, Yahoo, Bing, and so on.

-The breakdown of referral sources show you which sites you need to work with the most.
-If your top referral source is Facebook, then you need to have exclusive Facebook content to make your Twitter audience feel special.
+The breakdown of referral sources shows you which sites you need to work with the most.
+If your top referral source is Facebook, you need exclusive Facebook content to make your audience feel special.

 If your top referral source is an external website, then you might want to consider having a partnership with that website (guest post exchange or something else).